Bob Ross Joy of Painting

-Supply List For Bob Ross® Landscape Oil Painting Classes
+Supply List For Bob Ross® Landscape Oil Painting

 The Bob Ross® brushes were designed to take advantage of the properties of the oil paints.
 Depending on the type of brush, the softness, hardness, and density of the Bob Ross® brushes vary so you can build the proper foundation of paint from background to foreground highlights.
 Do yourself a really big favor and use the Bob Ross® tools designed for this technique.